Information For Health Professionals

 ACSH, the American Council on Science and Health (whose physicians have been vociferous in denouncing the propaganda published against e-cigarettes)

 The most well-known anti-smoking harm activist in the USA (and probably in the world), William T Godshall of Smokefree Pennsylvania, whose evidence has contributed to the success of many actions against the tobacco industry, fully endorses e-cigarettes.
-He attended a State vaper’s meet in the US where hundreds of participants were available to inconvenience him with their exhaled vapor, and found no observed effect.
-He summarily dismissed a recent report paid for by the pharmaceutical industry that claims second-hand e-cigarette vapor causes throat constriction and dizziness , since he himself experienced no such effect in a room with 200 vapers enthusiatically providing air quality samples.
+He attended a vapefest (a large-scale vaper’s meet of the convention type) in the US where hundreds of participants were available to inconvenience him with their exhaled vapor, and found no observed effect.
+He summarily dismissed a recent report paid for by the pharmaceutical industry that claims second-hand e-cigarette vapor causes throat constriction and dizziness , since he himself experienced no such effect in a room with 200 vapers enthusiastically providing air quality samples.

 This is a considerable statement when it comes from Bill Godshall, probably the most committed anti-smoking harm campaigner in the world.
 Perhaps we can also add the title of ‘Most Honest’, as some colleagues do not seem to suffer from such an inconvenient attraction to the truth.
 Mr Godshall however is not funded by the pharmaceutical industry.